James Jarché

 James Jarché (8 September 1890 – 6 August 1965) was a Fleet Street photographer notable for the first pictures of Edward VIII and the then-unidentified Wallis Simpson and also for his pictures of Louis Blériot (1909) and the Siege of Sidney Street.

 Early life

-Jarché was born in Mile End, London, to Jewish parents Arnold Jarché (or Jarchy; died 1901) and Amelie (née Solomon).
+Jarché was born in Mile End, London, to Jewish parents Arnold Jarché (or Jarchy; died 1901) and Amelie (née Salomon).
 His father had a photographic business near Tower Bridge in London, but died when Jimmy was ten, leaving his wife and Jimmy to run the business.
 After an undistinguished school life (he was expelled from St Olave's Grammar School), he was world amateur wrestling middleweight champion in 1909.

 In World War I, he stationed the rank of company sergeant-major with the 1st army corps school for physical training and bayonet training, serving in France.

 He married Elsie Gladys Jezzard (1893–1971), of Epping, Essex on 18 August 1914.
 They lived with her parents, who ran the White Lion pub in that town.